stefanache/w10-anaconda-3-install-on-i5/README.md

   Remark: In fact I have this experiment on my my laptop :
 				...
 				System Model: Inspiron 5567
-				...you
+				...
           but I think work on many(or any) machines with Windowns 64-Bit

 2) go to any browser(I prefer Chrome but can use any browser) and write this address URL: https://www.anaconda.com/download/